Locations:

 People with dysarthria understand language.
 They know what they want to say and how to say it.
 It’s just that muscle weakness makes speaking difficult.

-What are the types of dysarthria?
+What are the six types of dysarthria?

 There are six categories of dysarthria.
 They’re grouped based on the specific part of your nervous system affected.
 Dysarthria may result from damage to various parts of your nervous system, including your brain and spinal cord (central nervous system) and the network of nerves that carry signals throughout your body (peripheral nervous system).

 • Spastic dysarthria results from damage to the upper neurons on one or both sides of your brain.
 The upper neurons are part of your central nervous system.
-Your speaking may sound strained or harsh.
+Your speech may sound strained or harsh.

 • Ataxic dysarthria results from damage to the part of your brain called the cerebellum.
 Your cerebellum helps coordinate muscle movement.
 You may have trouble pronouncing vowels and consonants, and you may have difficulty placing emphasis on the right parts of a word when you’re speaking.

 • Hyperkinetic dysarthria also results from damage to your basal ganglia.
-It’s associated with fast (“hyper”) sounding and often unpredictable speech.
+It’s associated with fast (“hyper-”) sounding and often unpredictable speech.

 • Mixed dysarthria includes a mix of two or more of the other five types.
 It’s the most common type of dysarthria.